fastforwardlabs/mdffreport12/src/01-introduction.md

 In particular, ScoleMans can use an autoencoder or GAN-based model built with convolutional neural network blocks (see [Chapter 3.
 Deep Learning for Anomaly Detection](#deep-learning-for-anomaly-detection) for more information) to create a model of normal data based on images of normal panels.
-This model can then be used to tag new images as normal or abnormal, and set thresholds for alerts.
+This model can then be used to tag new images as normal or abnormal.
-**NM: delete this - "and set thresholds for alerts"? **

 :::

 Similarly, the task of predictive maintenance can be cast as an anomaly detection problem.